-The housing link to transport decarbonization
+The housing link to transport decarbonisation

 What does the climate emergency mean for transport and housing?
-The Unlock Net Zero stage at the CIH Housing Exhibition explored this on stage as Grace Carroll (Head of home workplace and destination EV charging policy, Office for Zero Emission Vehicles), Derek Watters (Head of environmental sustainability, Places for people), Rachel Toms (Director of urbanism, Sustrans) and Cllr Helen Hayden (Leeds City Council) discussed “The housing link to transport decarbonization”.
+The Unlock Net Zero stage at the CIH Housing Exhibition explored this on stage as Grace Carroll (Head of home, workplace, and destination EV charging policy, Office for Zero Emission Vehicles), Derek Watters (Head of environmental sustainability, Places for people), Rachel Toms (Director of urbanism, Sustrans) and Cllr Helen Hayden (Leeds City Council) discussed “The housing link to transport decarbonization”.

 - “To meet the greenhouse gas emission targets for 2050, significant change is required”

 Rachel Toms introduced the concept of ’20-minute neighborhoods’, that enable people to achieve most of their daily activities within a walkable or cyclable 5-mile radius.
-Where this is not possible an integrated and reliable public transport system must support.
+Where this is not possible an integrated and reliable public transport system must support it.
 This sustainable transport model requires a real behavior change in how we live and move.

-At Ground Control, our Phase Two works at Waterbeach Barracks will build on our phase one sustainability and include a sustainable transport hub for community use, with interconnected footpaths, cycleways and wildflower planting.
-It is also important for infrastructure to be in place to support this, highlighted as we also work with companies such as Evergreen Marine to install work place charge points and enable access to charge points for those who don't have home access.
+At Ground Control, our Phase Two works at Waterbeach Barracks will build on our phase one sustainability and include a sustainable transport hub for community use, with interconnected footpaths, cycleways, and wildflower planting.
+It is also important for infrastructure to be in place to support this, highlighted as we also work with companies such as Evergreen Marine to install workplace charge points and enable access to charge points for those who don't have home access.